bec4/bec4.github.io/science.markdown

 }
 </style>

-Currently building a Rubidium quantum gas microscope!
+We have a newly constructed Rubidium quantum gas microscope!
+Using a high-resolution objective lens, we can detect the positions of single atoms trapped in an optical lattice.
+This advance has opened the door to new opportinities for studies of quantum simulation and atom-light interfaces in new regimes.

-Recently, we've been studying the mapping between the Bose--Hubbard model with a spin degree of freedom and the $S = 1$ Heisenberg model.
+Previously, we studyied the mapping between the Bose--Hubbard model with a spin degree of freedom and the $S = 1$ Heisenberg model.
 Have a look at our [MIT wiki page](https://wikis.mit.edu/confluence/display/bec4/Publications) for a complete list of previous publications.

 ### The spin Mott insulator